← Return to Blog Home

 MirrorMask is effective because it exploits the time and place where browser scripts are implicitly trusted.
 It mirrors Stripe’s endpoints, validates headers, and even preserves the visual flow.
 Users never see any difference; even merchants often don’t.

-Browser-based monitoring didn’t stand a chance because it only saw what the attacker wanted it to see.
 However, with in-line, network-layer validation like DataStealth, MirrorMask does not work.

 That’s what it means to collapse the attack surface, not just detect its symptoms.